murilotet/MMP_2D_FT/README.md

 5) make clean
 6) make

-To encode an raw black and white 8 bits/pixel image (PGM without the header):
+To encode a raw black and white 8 bits/pixel image (PGM without the header):

 <path to encoder>MMP2D-FT-MP -f <image file> -lin <number of lines> -col <number of columns>
 -nmax <number of lines of the largest block> -mmax <number of columns of the largest block>